SolarArbiter/SolarArbiter.github.io/data_model.md

 Creation of Observations will have the following required parameters:

--   Name: name of the Observation
+-   *Name* - name of the Observation
--   Variable: variable name, e.g. power, GHI.
+-   *Variable* - variable name, e.g. power, GHI.
 Each allowed variable has an associated pre-defined unit.
--   Value type: The type of the data in the observation.
+-   *Value type* - The type of the data in the observation.
 Typically interval mean or instantaneous, but additional types may be defined for events.
--   Interval label - Indicates if a time labels the beginning or the ending of an interval average, or indicates an instantaneous value, e.g. beginning, ending, instant
+-   *Interval label* - Indicates if a time labels the beginning or the ending of an interval average, or indicates an instantaneous value, e.g. beginning, ending, instant
--   Site: the site that this Observation was generated for.
+-   *Site* - the site that this Observation was generated for.
--   Uncertainty: a measure of the uncertainty of the observation values.
+-   *Uncertainty* - a measure of the uncertainty of the observation values.
     The format will be determined later.

 An optional text description field can record information such as